T-Bag: Plot

+Production

+The programme was first broadcast on 4 April 1985.
+The show was originally intended to be educational; however, this aspect was dropped after the first series in favour of simple adventure plots.

+From 1985 to 1989, Tallulah Bag was played by Elizabeth Estensen.
+In 1990, Estensen left the show and Tallulah Bag was replaced by her sister Tabatha Bag, played by Georgina Hale.
+She played the role until the series ended in 1992.

+The series ended due to Thames Television losing its franchise.
+The series writers were expecting T-Bag to be picked up by what became Carlton Television and began plot ideas for a potential tenth season, but Carlton instead picked up Mike and Angelo.

 Series

-The series titles and broadcast dates are given below:

 DVD

 A new DVD, T-Bag: The Reunion Documentary, featuring interviews with principal cast and crew members was released on 17 September 2007, through UK based company Fantom Films.
 In December 2008 it was broadcast on Film24.
 In May 2010, Revelation Films announced plans to release the series on DVD.
 As of autumn 2013, only the first 3 series have been made available by Revelation and there have not been any further DVD releases.

 The first series was released on 8 November 2010, the second on 24 January 2011, and the third on 2 May 2011.